-Internet social networks
+13. Internet social networks

-Allegations which relate to a registrants' participation in internet social networks (e.g. Facebook, Myspace, Bebo) should be treated in a similar manner to any other allegation but, in considering whether such allegations meet the Standard of Acceptance, the following should be taken into account:
+Allegations which relate to registrants' participation in internet social networks should be treated in a similar manner to any other allegation.
+However, in considering whether such allegations meet the standard of acceptance, the following should be taken into account: